-There are advantages and disadvantages of an irrevocable trust, and you’ll want to be fully informed before taking steps that may be costly to undo, explains the article “Understanding your trust” from The Sentinel.
+For now, keep in mind that when it comes to an irrevocable living trust, there are advantages and disadvantages, and you’ll want to be fully informed before taking steps that may be costly to undo, explains the article “Understanding your trust” from The Sentinel.
 If your home is deeded to an irrevocable trust, you may not be able to make changes without getting permission from the principal beneficiaries named in the trust.
 Certain rights of ownership are transferred to the trust when you deed it to the trust.
 An irrevocable trust is usually a good advanced estate planning strategy for middle income clients, but you have to be aware of what you are doing.
 It is the responsibility of a good estate planning lawyer to explain the strategy in detail based upon your individualized concerns.

 You can always maintain the right to live in the home using some peculiarities under Louisiana law if that is a purpose of the trust, but if you want to change a principal beneficiary, they may have to agree.
 Accordingly, an irrevocable trust is usually not a good idea if you want to keep open the option to switch beneficiaries.
 For example, some clients frequently switch out who will be the heirs or legatees under their will or trust.
 For them, an irrevocable trust would not be advisable.

 However, if you are certain, for example, that you want to treat all three (3) of your children equally (give them 1/3 each), and you won’t deviate from that decision come hell or high water, then this “drawback” of irrevocable trusts is really no big deal.
 It’s not a drawback at all.
 The main purpose of the trust will not be affected.